TAPS Working Group

 to segment its headers and bodies [RFC9113].

-The Transport Services API represents data as messages, so that it
+The Transport Services API represents data as messages, Messages, so that it

 more closely matches the way applications use the network.
 A